What is the difference between fallibility principle and truth-seeking principle?

 Most arguments simply have a relationship where the premises, to varying degrees of strength, support the conclusion.
 Good ones make very few and very reasonable assumptions.
 Hence, their premises strongly support their conclusion.
 Bad ones make very many and highly uncertain assumptions.

-READ ALSO: What can you do with a masters in embedded systems?
+READ ALSO: How long can you drive with a broken strut?

 Why is the principle of charity important?